 Industrial electricians are employed by electrical contractors and maintenance departments of plants, mines, manufacturing facilities, government, and other industrial establishments.

 Industrial electricians must read and interpret prints, drawings and codes for layout and installation of electrical equipment.
-They install, service and maintain electrical components such as lighting fixtures, switches, conduit and electrical controls.
-They test electrical systems and continuity of circuits using test equipment to ensure system safety and compatibility.
+They install, service and maintain electrical components such as lighting fixtures, switches, conduit and electrical controls. test electrical systems and continuity of circuits using test equipment to ensure system safety and compatibility.
 They conduct preventative and predictive maintenance programs and keep maintenance records.
 Industrial electricians may specialize in maintenance functions in areas such as high voltage and process control.

 Industrial electricians must possess manual dexterity, and good planning, organizational and communication skills.
-They also require strong analytical, mathematical and problem-solving skills in order to read and interpret schematics, drawings and specifications.
-They should have good mechanical aptitude to install, troubleshoot and repair equipment.
+They also require strong analytical, mathematical and problem-solving skills in order to read and interpret schematics, drawings and specifications and should have good mechanical aptitude to install, troubleshoot and repair equipment.
 It is important for industrial electricians to have a good grasp of digital technology because many of the skills and technology for an industrial electrician are computer based.
 They must also have good vision and hearing, the ability to distinguish colours and a willingness to upgrade their skills to adapt to new developments in the trade.

 With experience, industrial electricians may act as mentors and trainers to apprentices in the trade.
 They may also advance to managerial, inspection, facilitation or teaching positions.

-In fact, inspection is gaining more importance in assuring the health and safety of employees and the continued reliable operation of machinery and components.
+Inspection is gaining more importance in assuring the health and safety of employees and the continued reliable operation of machinery and components.
 Predictive and preventative maintenance programs, using computerized maintenance management systems are becoming more prevalent in the workplace.
 These systems have enhanced efficiency and organization of the tasks required for maintenance of electrical systems.
 Digital technology has facilitated the use of new components, making the tracking of energy usage more reliable and efficient.

 The registration fee for this course is $495.